kabirmuntasir/gcp-genai-usecases/README.md

 # GCP Generative AI Use Cases

+A comprehensive collection of production-ready applications demonstrating practical implementations of Google Cloud Platform's Generative AI services, featuring customer service solutions and interactive chatbots built with modern frameworks like Streamlit.

 This repository contains a collection of projects showcasing various applications and implementations using Google Cloud Platform's Generative AI services.
 Each project demonstrates different use cases and implementations of GenAI technology.

 ## Projects